Run-d1/web-scraping-wikipedia/README.md

-# Web-Scraping-Wikipedia Project: Largest US Companies by Revenue
+# Web Scraping Wikipedia Project: Largest US Companies by Revenue

 This project is my first web-scraping program, completed as part of the 'Data Analyst Bootcamp' by Alex The Analyst on YouTube.
 The goal of this project is to scrape structured data from a Wikipedia page and make it accessible for analysis.